fmoliveira/poc-doc-with-algolia/README.md

 Modify the file `content/docs.json` to update the content displayed on the sample docs page.
 This file just illustrates that in a real world scenario we'll have to consolidate all the content to be pushed to Algolia API in order to make it searchable.

 To push the contents of this file to Algolia API, run `yarn push-algolia`.
+You can find this script on `scripts/push-algolia.js`.

+The search component can be found on `components/SearchBar.js`.

 Then start the project with `yarn dev` and go to http://localhost:3000 to use the search UI.